pehilbert/campusconnect/README.md

-# Clockwork
+# CampusConnect
-A side project that is an all-in-one academic planner and calendar for university students.
+A side project that is a social networking app for university students.